-Then, with number 148, we continue with the Sonatas proper, the pieces that were presented to the Queen as they were composed, between 1752 and 1757.
+Then, with number 148, we begin the miracle, the pieces that were presented to the Queen as they were composed, between 1752 and 1757.
 545 of the sonatas were transcribed for piano by Alessandro Longo in 1906, and are still available from Ricordi (Italy) and Kalmus (USA).
 I thank Mark Newbold for generously making Ralph Kirkpatrick's facsimile of the sonatas not published by Longo available to me to record the remainder.

 Most of the sonatas are built of hierarchical pair patterns - pairs of sounds paired in turn with other pairs, which in turn can be paired with other pair sets in French rondeau fashion.
 The primary formal structure of almost all of the sonatas follows two pairwise symmetries: tonalities are mirrored about a central double bar, and thematic material repeats after the double bar (although not always in exactly the same order).
 For example, K1 begins in D minor, progresses to A major at the double bar 14, and ends in D minor bar 31; thematically, bar 1 matches bar 14; 2-5, 22-25; 7, 17; 9, 18; 13, 31.
 In addition, almost all the later sonatas are written in formal pairs, several with explicit marking that they are to be played together.
 I have included silences at the end of each sonata such that, if the sonatas are played in numeric order, this pairwise arrangement on which Scarlatti obviously placed considerable importance will be heard.
 (Regrettably, these silences were omitted in the MP3 versions posted by Michael Hart.)